Featured Articles ➔

 Dry Skin Under Beard: How To Get Rid Of It For Good

 The frustration is as real as it gets.
 Just as vulnerable to dryness as your scalp skin, it's important to know how and especially why beard skin dryness happens, and exactly what you can do about it.
-Especially when that means applying the right chemicals to your face.
+Especially when that means applying the right chemicals to your face and facial hair.
 That's right, folks – it's high time you go on that skincare routine shopping spree you've been putting off.
 Your beard, and your whole face, for that matter, will be more than thankful.

 Here’s what you need to know: